spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-16-data-quality-matter-even-with-ai.md

 Examples of data debt:

-* **Lack of meaning** - contextual knowledge, semantics, relationships & shared language.
+* **Lack of semantics** - contextual knowledge, relationships, metrics & shared language
-* **Siloed meaning** - duplicated or different semantics across roles or departments
+* **Siloed semantics** - duplicated or diverging across different roles, departments & tools
 * **Low data testing** - no contracts defined or enforced, so low-quality data slips through to downstream consumers

 These problems require humans to understand the data deeply and are usually domain-centric.
 It requires collaborative, cross-functional agreement and governance.
 The further upstream this is applied, the better.